tylerdave/OpenAPI-Tutorial/presentation/slides.md

 ???
 - If you don't have the prerequisites installed yet, you should be following the directions to do so now.
 - Once do, we'd like you to verify that they're working.
-- You can do this by first opening TODO: directions for editor
-- Then run TODO: directions for CLI test

 ---